Kildwick CE Primary School

 - Children in Key Stage 2 will require suitable outdoor games kit for all weathers, including tracksuit bottoms, a warm jumper and suitable footwear.

-If girls wish to cover their head for religious or cultural observance they should wear a plain black or white cotton scarf, which must be securely fastened.
+If children wish to cover their head for religious or cultural observance they should wear a plain black or white cotton scarf, which must be securely fastened.